Subaru-PFS/pfs_helpdesk_tutorial/docs/01_02_install_pipe2d.md

 **Step 2**: We should check out to the lastest version:

-**NOTE**: The "latest version" is the `HEAD` of the `master` branch.
-We automatically tag this every week, so simply checking out the most recent tag, as is done below, is not helpful.
-The `HEAD` of the `master` branch should work, and if it doesn't then there's a bug that needs to be fixed.

 ```
 $ cd pfs_pipe2d
 $ git checkout $(git describe --tags `git rev-list --tags --max-count=1`)